Countries start thinking about easing up on restrictions

 “To end the confinement, we’re not going to go from black to white; we’re going to go from black to gray,” top French epidemiologist Jean-François Delfraissy said in a radio interview.

+At the same time, politicians and health officials warn that the crisis is far from over despite signs of progress, and a catastrophic second wave could hit if countries let down their guard too soon.
 Deaths, hospitalizations and new infections are leveling off in places like Italy and Spain, and even New York has seen encouraging signs amid the gloom.
-At the same time, politicians and health officials warn that the crisis is far from over and a catastrophic second wave could hit if countries let down their guard too soon.

 “We are flattening the curve because we are rigorous about social distancing,” New York Gov. Andrew Cuomo said.
 “But it’s not a time to be complacent.
 It’s not a time to do anything different than we’ve been doing.”